-We first toured these watersheds in Summer 2015, witnessing our reservoirs at the bottom of a five year drought.
-Since then California has swept through three of the wettest winters ever ~ and as of Spring Equinox 2019 we are officially OUT OF THE DROUGHT for the first time since 2011!
+WATERSHED WITNESS TOURS first visited these watersheds in Summer 2015, witnessing our reservoirs at the bottom of a five year drought.
+Since then California has swept through three of the wettest winters ever ~ and as of Spring Equinox 2019 we were officially OUT OF THE DROUGHT for the first time since 2011!

 Before the rains stopped that first winter, EBMUD, the water supplier for the East Bay reassured their customers that "not another drop is needed."
 Meaning any extra water was lost, returned to the ocean -- revealing our lingering need to learn how to make the most of our rainfalls, to change California's short-sighted and imbalanced historic relationship with groundwater and water rights.

 Much more challenging records were broken in 2017.
 The overwhelming winter rains spurred abundant spring green growth, followed by the hottest summer in recorded California history, leading directly to the deadliest and most destructive fall fire season up till that point ~ topped only, as we found out, by the astronomical costs in money and lives, of 2018.